12 Best Jobs For People With Social Anxiety

 Anxiety disorders are one of the most common mental health problems in the United States.
 According the ADAA, 40 million adults suffer from some sort of anxiety disorder.
-Of those 40 million, 15 million suffer from social anxiety disorder.
+Of those 40 million, 15 million suffer from social anxiety disorder (SAD).
 Does that mean those with social anxiety disorder can’t excel at starting a business or a career?
 Absolutely not!
 We’ll show you the best jobs for people with anxiety disorder.

 Just a quick note: social anxiety disorder doesn’t prevent you from being as successful as the “fortunate” who don’t suffer from it.
 Presidents, successful businessman, athletes as well as celebrities have suffered from anxiety disorders.
 Don’t let it hold you back!

-There is a high demand for this field and an excellent job for someone with social anxiety disorder.
+There is a high demand for web developers and an excellent job for someone with social anxiety disorder.

 Most hours are spent in front of a computer writing and editing code and the pay is not bad either.
-There are tons of schools which focus solely on coding and within a year you can learn this skills which is in high demand.
+There are tons of schools that focus solely on coding and within a year you can learn these skills which are in high demand.

 Writing is of course another excellent career choice for people with social anxiety disorder as most time will be spent researching and writing.
 You can choose to freelance from home or work for a company.

 Have you ever wanted to start a business?